Xr7TSi/Professional-README-Generator/README.md

   ## Installation:

-  #### From the command line, run npm i to install dependencies.
+  #### From the command line, run npm install inquirer.
 Invoke the application with the command "node index.js."
   &nbsp;

   ## Usage: